AcaA-sys/Nexus-H7-FD/README.md

 Nexus-Tower Slave (Pluggable PCB Concept)
 Status: Architecture Design / In Progress
-The Nexus-Tower is a specialized point-of-use controller designed to be mounted directly on the PnP head (20x80mm profile).
+The Nexus-Tower is a specialized point-of-use controller designed to be mounted directly on the PnP head.
 Its "Pluggable" nature allows for rapid maintenance and re-configuration of the head's peripherals.
 Key Hardware Features:
 MCU: STM32G431 (Advanced Mixed-Signal MCU, 170MHz).
 Hybrid Motion Control: